Assistive Technology Certificate FAQ

 The Assistive Technology Certificate Program (ATCP) is a flexible packaging of 12 credit hours of Assistive Technology courses offered by the University of Illinois at Chicago (UIC).
 It is designed to advance the knowledge and skills necessary to deliver state of the art assistive technology services and solutions for people with physical, cognitive or sensory disabilities.

 What is an ATCP Field Experience?
 There are 3 options for field experience.
-(1) Working professionals can complete a field experience within their own work setting under the telesupervision of a RESNA Certified ATP.
+(1) Working professionals can complete a field experience within their own work setting under the supervision of a RESNA Certified ATP.
+If there is no RESNA Certified ATP onsite, telesupervision will be provided by UIC AT faculty who are RESNA Certified ATPs.
 (2) Students attending courses on campus can take DHD 441 Adaptive Equipment Design and Fabrication, a lab-based fabrication course at UIC, or (3) Online students can complete an alternate assignment which involves completion of a comprehensive assessment of regional AT services and observation of AT service delivery at approved site(s) in their geographical area.
 Students must complete a minimum of 6 credits of coursework before registering for a field experience course.

 How long does it take to complete the program?